jorelosorio/spellingcorrector/README.md

 # Spelling Corrector

+A spelling corrector for the Spanish language.
+But open to adding your own spell checkers.

 The solution for this project was based on the proposal made on the following website: http://norvig.com/spell-correct.html and some ideas from https://cxwangyi.wordpress.com/2012/02/15/peter-norvigs-spelling-corrector-in-go/ as well.

-> The difference is that the algorithm has been trained using the `Spanish` language.
+> The built-in data was trained using the `Spanish` language.

 ## Try it